Random hyperbolic graphs in $d+1$ dimensions

-One of the standard mapping approaches is the Maximum Likelihood Estimation (MLE), finding node coordinates of the network of interest by maximizing the likelihood that the network was generated as the RHG in the latent space.
-The likelihood function in the case of the $\mathbb{B}^{2}$ has been shown to be extremely non-convex with respect to node coordinates~\cite{Papadopoulos2015network1}, making the standard learning tools like the stochastic gradient descent inefficient.
-Raising the dimensionality of the $\mathbb{H}^{d+1}$ may lift some of the local maxima of the likelihood function, resulting in faster and more accurate network mappings.
+One of the standard mapping approaches is maximum likelihood estimation (MLE), finding node coordinates of the network of interest by maximizing the likelihood that the network was generated as an RHG in the latent space.
+The likelihood function in the case of $\mathbb{H}^{2}$ has been shown to be extremely non-convex with respect to node coordinates~\cite{Papadopoulos2015network1}, making standard learning tools, like stochastic gradient descent, inefficient.
+Raising the dimensionality of the latent space $\mathbb{H}^{d+1}$ may lift some of the local maxima of the likelihood function, potentially leading to faster and more accurate graph embedding algorithms~\cite{jankowski2023d}.